 Nusa Penida Taxi and Transport

 If you are traveling with a lot of suitcases, the most convenient option would be to arrange for your transfer from the port through your hotel.
-Alternatively, you can find drivers at the port who can transport you and your luggage to your hotel, but the prices may be higher.
+There are no proper taxi or grab on Nusa Penida but you will certainly find drivers at the port who can transport you and your luggage to your hotel.
+Be aware nevertheless that the prices may be higher if you take a last minute transport.
 It’s not uncommon for drivers to charge IDR 300,000 or more for a trip to a location such as the tree house near Sekartaji.
-It’s important to note that drivers on the island have an agreement to charge lump sum prices, which makes it challenging to negotiate.
+It’s also important to note that drivers on the island have an agreement to charge lump sum prices, which makes it challenging to negotiate.
 Generally, the average price for a trip ranges from 150,000 to 200,000 rupiahs.

 Rent a car in Nusa Penida ?

 It is not possible to rent and drive by yourself a car on Nusa Penida island.
-To explore the island, you will need to rent a car with a driver for half or full day trips.
+And there are no taxi, grab or gojek on Nusa Penida.
+To explore the island, the best option is to rent a car with a driver for half or full day trips.
 In some cases, the driver may also act as a guide.
 This option is particularly useful if you are traveling with a group of people and wish to visit the island’s most remote locations.
 However, it is important to note that prices are higher than those in Bali.
-Typically, drivers will charge 550,000 rupiahs for the west tour, which includes Broken Beach and Kelingking Beach.
-And 650,000 rupiahs for the East tour, which includes Atuh Beach.
+Typically, drivers will charge around 600,000 to 700,000 rupiahs for the west tour, which includes Broken Beach and Kelingking Beach.
+And 700,000 to 800,000 rupiahs for the East tour, which includes Atuh Beach.
 Six passengers can typically fit in one car, making it a relatively cost-effective option for larger groups.

 Boat trips in Nusa Penida